Skip to Content

 What Can We Learn From Our Ethnicity Estimates_

 Ethnicity estimates get a lot of unfair criticism from the media and are dismissed by people who are “serious” about DNA and genealogy as being only good for entertainment purposes.
-I’ve been working with DNA and genealogy for years, have tested my DNA and that of my family members with several different companies.
+I’ve been working with DNA and genealogy for many years, have tested my DNA and that of my family members with several different companies.

 Our ethnicity estimates can teach us about DNA inheritance